gregmsanderson/fly-hello-laravel-db-replay/README.md

 Get the `APP_KEY` from your `.env` file (you can generate a new one using `php artisan key:generate`).

-Then run `fly secrets set APP-KEY=the-value-of-the-secret-key`.
+Then run `fly secrets set APP_KEY=the-value-of-the-secret-key`.
 That will stage that secret in Fly, ready to deploy it.

 Now you can go ahead and run `fly deploy`.